rebeccabilbro/Tutorials/Git/Git_Workshop.md

 Note: I am working on a Mac.
 If you are using Windows and want to know the Windows versions of terminal commands, there's a look-up table [here](http://www.lemoda.net/windows/windows2unix/windows2unix.html).

+Create a [Github account](http://github.com).

 If you don't already have Git installed, do that now:

-Create a [Github account](http://github.com).

-Download and install the latest version of [Git](http://git-scm.com/downloads).
+    - Download and install the latest version of [Git](http://git-scm.com/downloads).

-Configure Git with your name and email by typing the following into your terminal:
+    - Configure Git with your name and email by typing the following into your terminal:

 ```bash
 $ git config --global user.name "YOUR NAME"
 $ git config --global user.email "YOUR EMAIL ADDRESS"
 ```

-Now [create a new repository](https://github.com/new).
+Each of you should [create a new repository](https://github.com/new) - but don't call them the same thing.
 Add a title and a description, set the repo to Public, initialize with a _README_, and click Create.

-Don't give your repos the same names!
+Now, give your team mate permission to collaborate: Go to the settings tab on your repo page, click on Collaborators, and add your team mate's Github username.

 ## Working with a repository